Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Implementation and Evaluation

-Deploying all the smart contracts introduced in Section~\ref{sec:design} costs approximately $0.43265$ ETH.
-This deployment is performed only once and supports long-term protocol operation.
-The relatively high cost arises from pre-listing all fraud-proof logic, which helps to significantly reduce the cost of potential L1 interactions.
-Moreover, since gas fees fluctuate, deployment can be scheduled when the base gas price is below average, potentially lowering the setup cost substantially.
-For a client to join the protocol, it must send a peg-in transaction to the smart contract on L1 and create a mint transaction, which the operator later publishes to L1.
-The combined cost of these two steps is $0.00216$ ETH.
-The off-chain parts of protocol joining and transaction preparation do not require publishing to the L1 blockchain and therefore incur zero gas cost.
-We then evaluate the cost of publishing a batch to the L1 blockchain.
-The batch size is constrained by the BLOB size, and under our construction, a batch can include up to 269 mint transactions, 167 burn transactions, or 86 transfer transactions.
-The per-transaction publishing cost is $0.00002$ ETH, which also reflects the execution cost for one transaction in the optimistic case, since no fraud-proof transactions need to be published.
-In the worst-case analysis, we consider the cost of publishing a fraud-proof under rule~\ref{rule:tx_proof_zk-SNARK}, with the maximum of 8 inputs and outputs, whose cost is $0.2417$ ETH.
-Finally, for a client to leave the protocol and peg out with its coins, they must send a burn transaction, which the operator publishes, followed by a transaction to retrieve the corresponding tokens on L1.
-This process costs $0.00189$ ETH in total.
-In conclusion, since the highest gas costs arise only in pessimistic situations, and given that \ru achieves L2 transaction privacy simultaneously, the overall gas overhead is acceptable.
+The gas costs for each phase of \ru are shown in Table~\ref{tab:calyx_phases}.
+Deploying all the smart contracts introduced in Section~\ref{sec:design} costs approximately $0.43266$ ETH.
+This deployment is performed only once and supports long-term protocol operation; the relatively high cost arises from pre-listing all fraud-proof logic on-chain, which significantly reduces the cost of subsequent L1 interactions.
+Since gas prices fluctuate, deployment can additionally be scheduled when the base price is below average.

+For a client to join the protocol, it must send a peg-in transaction to the L1 smart contract and create a mint transaction, which the operator later publishes to L1.
+The combined cost of these two steps is $0.00217$ ETH.
+The off-chain parts of joining and transaction preparation require no L1 publication and therefore incur zero gas cost.

+We next evaluate the cost of publishing a batch.
+The batch size is constrained by the BLOB size; under our construction, a single batch can include up to 269 mint, 167 burn, or 86 transfer transactions.
+The amortized per-transfer publishing cost is $0.00002$ ETH, which also reflects the execution cost of a transaction in the optimistic case, since no fraud-proof is published when the operator behaves honestly.
+Finally, for a client to leave the protocol, it sends a burn transaction that the operator publishes, followed by a retrieval transaction on L1; this process costs $0.00190$ ETH in total.

+\paragraph{Fraud-proof cost.} Because a verifier's willingness to challenge depends on the cost of doing so, we report the on-chain cost of \emph{every} fraud-proof rule rather than a single worst case.
+Table~\ref{tab:fraudproof} lists the gas cost of each rule defined in Section~\ref{sec:design}, decomposed into Judge-contract execution and the KZG point-evaluation overhead required to authenticate the revealed BLOB words.
+The costs range from $0.0025$ ETH-equivalent for simple structural rules (e.g., invalid transaction type or bracket count) to the worst case under rule~\ref{rule:tx_proof_zk-SNARK}, where verifying a transaction proof with the maximum of 8 inputs and outputs costs $2{,}791{,}028$ gas ($0.02417$ ETH).
+Crucially, every rule is disputable in a \emph{single} on-chain interaction of constant size; no rule requires multi-round localization.
+Since these costs are incurred only in the pessimistic case, and remain well below the operator's stake, an honest verifier is always economically able to challenge misbehavior.